Hey, and we are going to be in the middle of the day.

 And Jay Rockefeller this time, I'm afraid.

-Get what Schwarzenegger says, and get what the National Governors Association often says privately, more on that in a moment.
+Get what Schwarzenegger says and get what the National Governors Association often says privately, more on that in a moment.

-He says we've got to counter the current GOP brand of being too right wing, too conservative on issues like global warming and spending and immigration.
+He says we've got to counter the current GOP brand of being too right-wing, too conservative on issues like global warming and spending and immigration.

 It's not just about global warming, the environment.

-Now, granted, I think, personally, my own view is I think environmentalism is probably the most dangerous uh enemy of liberty today.
+Now, granted, I think, personally, my own view is I think environmentalism is probably the most dangerous enemy of liberty today.

 You want to know why?